 During his second season as a starter, Forrest led an outstanding defensive unit that ranked first in the NWC statistically in scoring defense (16.2), total defense (270.8), passing defense (200.0) and rushing defense (70.8).
 The Wildcats also totaled 49 sacks in nine games this fall.
 Forrest recorded 56 total tackles, three sacks, two interceptions and one fumble recovery.

 Joining Inns and Forrest on the first team are seven first-time honorees.
-Selected as first team NWC all-stars on offense are guard Drew Wert (Sr., Grants Pass, Ore.), tackle Steven Schultz (Soph., Tacoma, Wash.) and receiver Charlie Poppen (Soph., Oregon City, Ore.).
+Selected as first team NWC all-stars on offense are guard Drew Wert, tackle Steven Schultz (Jr., Tacoma, Wash.) and receiver Charlie Poppen (Jr., Oregon City, Ore.).

 Wert, Schultz and Patrick were stalwarts on an offensive line, a unit that yielded just 17 sacks all season.
 Linfield led the NWC in scoring (44.8), yards per carry (4.2) and was second in total offense (485.8), passing offense (330.9), and rushing offense (154.9).